Skip to Content

 Canyon Ranch Rock Wall: Found in The Venetian’s Canyon Ranch Spa is a 40-foot tall rock wall that your kids can attempt to conquer.
 This particular kid-friendly activity is limited to those aged 10 – 17 and parental supervision is required.

-Immersive Van Gogh at Crystals: Kids that are passionate about art and art history will enjoy the 35-minute show at Crystals near Aria that brings 44 of Van Gogh’s paintings to life.
+Immersive Van Gogh at Crystals: Those who are passionate about the arts will enjoy the 35-minute show at Crystals near Aria that brings 44 of Van Gogh’s paintings to life.

 The 360-degree presentation is intended to allow guests into the paintings of the iconic artist and is displayed in a cavernous 500,000 cubic foot room with projector technology.